jessiehxw/Portfolio/Critique&Redesign.md

 ### Get some Feedback!
 #### Student, early 20's
 Pie chart:

->Can you tell me what you think this is?
+Can you tell me what you think this is?
-"This is a Pie chart represents groups of students experiencing different level of stress."
+>This is a Pie chart represents groups of students experiencing different level of stress.

->Can you describe to me what this is telling you?
+Can you describe to me what this is telling you?
-"Most students are experiencing more than average amount of stress."
+>Most students are experiencing more than average amount of stress.

->Is there anything you find surprising or confusing?
+Is there anything you find surprising or confusing?
-"I'm surprised that there is actually 2.4% students that are not stressed at all :)"
+>I'm surprised that there is actually 2.4% students that are not stressed at all :)

->Who do you think is the intended audience for this?
+Who do you think is the intended audience for this?
-"I think the intended audience would be some researcher, educators, or anyone who works in educational industry."
+>I think the intended audience would be some researcher, educators, or anyone who works in educational industry.

 Is there anything you would change or do differently?
 >The red and green color combo can be unfriendly for people with colorblindness.